ray-project/ray/doc/source/fake-autoscaler.rst

 To go one step further and locally test a multi node setup where each node uses its own container (and thus has a separate filesystem, IP address, and Ray processes), you can use the ``fake_multinode_docker`` node provider.

-The setup is very similar to the :ref:`fake_multinode` provider.
-However, you need to start a monitoring process (``docker_monitor.py``) that takes care of running the ``docker compose`` command.
+The setup is very similar to the :ref:`fake_multinode <fake-multinode>` provider.
+However, you need to start a monitoring process
+(``docker_monitor.py``) that takes care of running the ``docker compose`` command.

 Prerequisites: